 3. Strive for frictionless operations

 Many processes in B2B eCommerce can and should be automated to keep the business running smoothly.
 While individual sales processes may differ, most are repetitive, manual tasks.
-For example, processes around price generation, order and inventory management, sales, and customer communication are great opportunities for automation.
+For example, processes around price generation, inventory and order management, sales, and customer communication are great opportunities for automation.

 Advanced B2B eCommerce solutions, such as OroCommerce, empower companies to eliminate redundant tasks through automation and centralization.